jerryok826/eFuse_voltmeter/README.md

 ## Project Description
 eFuse_Voltmeter is a protection circuit for down stream devices.
 The initial reason was to protect a Ham radio when doing bias adjustments mosfet power transistors.

 It can be powered from any DC power source between 5 to 25 volts.
-Its been test up to 6 amps with a voltage drop of less than 100mv.
+Its been test up to 6.
+Except for the mosfets it should work at much higher currents.
+At 5 amps the two inline mostfets drop 150millvolts and the sense resistor drops 81 millvolts.
+So two the mosfets should upgraded.

 Features:
 1. Reverse power protection.